Gordon T. Charlton Jr.

-Gordon Taliaferro Charlton, Jr. (September 29, 1923 – February 1, 2020) was an American prelate of the Episcopal Church who served as Suffragan Bishop of Texas between 1982 and 1989.
+Gordon Taliaferro Charlton Jr. (September 29, 1923 – February 1, 2020) was an American prelate of the Episcopal Church who served as Suffragan Bishop of Texas between 1982 and 1989.

 Early life and education

 Charlton was born on September 29, 1923, in San Antonio, Texas, to Gordon Taliaferro Charlton and Enid Lynn Jones.
 He was educated at the school in Alamo Heights, Texas, and at Schreiner Institute in Kerrville, Texas.
 He then graduated with a Bachelor of Arts from the University of Texas at Austin in 1944 and then a Master of Divinity from the Virginia Theological Seminary in 1949.
 He was awarded an honorary Doctor of Divinity from the Virginia Seminary in 1974.
-During WWII he served in the US Navy for three years as an ensign attached to a subchaser in the Pacific theater.
+During World War II he served in the US Navy for three years as an ensign attached to a subchaser in the Pacific theater.

-Ordained Ministry
+Ordained ministry

 Charlton was ordained deacon on July 5, 1949, at St Mark's Church, in San Antonio by his uncle Bishop Everett Holland Jones of West Texas.
 He was then ordained priest in January 1950 by Bishop Clinton S. Quin of Texas.
 He initially served as assistant rector of St James' Church in Houston between 1949 and 1951, before becoming rector of St Matthew's Church in Fairbanks, Alaska.
 In 1954, he became personnel secretary of the Overseas department at the National Council of the Episcopal Church in New York City, while in 1958, he became the rector of Christ Church in Mexico City.
 He returned to the United States in 1963 and became rector of St Andrew's Church in Wilmington, Delaware.
-Between 1967 and 1973, he was responsible for the new field education program and was assistant dean of the Virginia Theological Seminary,and then became dean of the Seminary of the Southwest in 1972, a post he retained until 1982.
+Between 1967 and 1973, he was responsible for the new field education program and was assistant dean of the Virginia Theological Seminary, and then became dean of the Seminary of the Southwest in 1972, a post he retained until 1982.